danielSbastos/ConSequence/README.md

 > ConSequence is a framework for contrast slice discovery, which identifies subgroups where a model performs well on one class but poorly on another.
 It discovers interpretable contrast slices from sequential patterns using Monte Carlo Tree Search (MCTS), enabling post hoc, model-agnostic analysis of sequential models.

-*ConSequence is heavily inspired by and extends the g[MCTSExtent algorithm proposed by Mathonat, R et al.](https://doi.org/10.1007/s10115-020-01523-7) It adapts the quality measure to tailor constrast slice discovery.*
+*ConSequence is heavily inspired by and extends the [MCTSExtent algorithm proposed by Mathonat, R et al.](https://doi.org/10.1007/s10115-020-01523-7) It adapts the quality measure to tailor constrast slice discovery.*

 Let's take a trained model that classifies handwritten 3s and 8s.
 It takes as a input stroke-level sequences and must predict the number.
 Upon analysis of the error distributions per class, we find the following graph: